UK police review probe into abduction of Dubai ruler's daughter

 Police in the English city of Cambridge investigated Shamsa's disappearance there two decades ago, when she was 19, but there was insufficient evidence to take any further action.

-A spokeswoman for Cambridgeshire police noted that the standard of proof in criminal cases is significantly different to that in family court hearings.
+A spokeswoman for Cambridgeshire police noted that the standard of proof in criminal cases is significantly different to that of family court hearings.

 "However, in light of the recent release of the judgement, aspects of the case will now be subject to review," she said.

-The ruling was issued as part of a legal dispute between the sheikh and his ex-wife, Princess Haya Bint Al Hussein, who applied for protection for their two school age children.
+The ruling was issued as part of a legal dispute between the sheikh and his most recent ex-wife, Princess Haya Bint Al Hussein, who applied for protection for their two school age children.

 It found the sheikh had subjected Princess Haya, a half-sister of Jordan's King Abdullah II, to a "campaign of fear and intimidation", forcing her to flee to London.

-The British government also has close ties to the UAE, and there have been questions over whether the Foreign Office intervened to stop the police investigation into Shamsa's disappearance.
+There have been questions over whether the Foreign Office intervened to stop the police investigation into Shamsa's disappearance because of Britain's close ties to Dubai.

 At a hearing in the case in November, details of which were made public this week, Princess Haya's lawyer, Charles Geekie, said then British foreign minister Robin Cook expressed a "direct interest" in the probe.